VAR-PZ: Constraining the Photometric Redshifts of Quasars using Variability: Summary

 To generate variability priors from \texttt{VAR-PZ}, we first estimate the values of the expected DRW parameters in each band as a function of redshift based on Eq.~\eqref{equation} in a redshift grid, performing a full SED decomposition to obtain $M_i$ and $R_{\mathrm{AGN}}$, following the methodology outlined in Section~\ref{Code}.
 We then compute the likelihood of those parameters being able to describe the observed light curves, and express the likelihood as a function of redshift as a PDF.
 We refer to this PDF as the \texttt{VAR-PZ} PDF.

 To assess the effect of survey cadences and baselines, we took all AGN with well sampled light curves in the SDSS S82 (see Section \ref{data}) and we simulated SDSS-like light curves across a range of cadences and baselines (see Section \ref{Application}).
 Figure \ref{heatmap}, shows that the performance of photo-$z$s improve with longer and denser sampling.
 The results of SDSS observations (Section \ref{SDSS_real}), presented in Figure \ref{fig:zp_vs_zs_real} and Table \ref{tab:photz_performance}, demonstrate that the inclusion of \texttt{VAR-PZ} priors significantly improves redshift estimation.
 In comparison to the \texttt{LRT} SED modeling method by itself, the outlier fraction decreases from 27\% to 19\% for the full sample, and from 81\% to 33\% for sources with $z_{\mathrm{SED}} < 0.6$.
 When implementing \texttt{VAR-PZ} within the \texttt{LePHARE} SED–fitting framework, the performance is also improved albeit by a smaller factor, with outlier fractions reduced from 19\% to 16\% for the full sample and from 66\% to 37\% for low-redshift solutions.
 At higher redshifts, the limitations of SDSS observations, particularly the relatively short temporal baselines, reduce the reliability of variability–based redshift estimates (Figure \ref{zs_vs_tau}).
 In these regimes, the DRW timescales fall below one–third of the available light curve baseline, leaving the variability prior essentially unconstrained (See \citet{Suberlak_2021}, Section 2.3).
 This highlights that the gain from variability priors strongly depends on light curve baseline.
 Complementary simulations using Rubin LSST observing strategies (WFD and DDF) further confirm that LSST's increased temporal coverage and cadence substantially enhance photometric redshift accuracy.
-These findings, as shown in Figure~\ref{fig:-LSST_Metrics}, demonstrate a reduction in the outlier fraction from $\sim$32\% for SED-only estimates to $\sim$7\% by the end of the survey.
+These findings, as shown in Figure ~\ref{fig:-LSST_Metrics}, demonstrate a reduction in the outlier fraction from $\sim$32\% for SED-only estimates to $\sim$15\% for WFD and $\sim$9\% for DDF cadences by the end of the survey.
+Additionally, for faint LSST objects, the WFD cadence yields an outlier fraction of $\sim17\%$ in separate tests.
 This underscores the importance of survey strategy and establishes the significance of incorporating variability-based priors into hybrid photometric redshift frameworks for upcoming large-scale AGN surveys.

 \textit{Software packages}: \texttt{NumPy} \citep{2020Numpy}, \texttt{Astropy} \citep{2018Astropy}, \texttt{Matplotlib} \citep{Matplotlib}, \texttt{Celerite} \citep{Foreman-Mackey2017}, \texttt{Pandas} \citep{reback2020pandas}.